 More than 50 million Americans struggle on a daily basis from the non-stop sensory processing disorder called tinnitus.
 Tinnitus, ringing in the ears, used to be thought of as a strictly physical problem of the ears.
 Researchers now know that it is a symptom of an underlying brain dysfunction and linked to anxiety and depression.
 This can make the symptoms ebb and flow with stress levels.
 Drs.
-Cosmas & Trish Leigh has helped tinnitus sufferers regain their quality of life by turning down the noise.
+Cosmas & Trish Leigh have helped tinnitus sufferers regain their quality of life by turning down the noise.

 What is the most effective treatment for Tinnitus?

 Neurofeedback Therapy, a long-proven effective treatment of brain regulation, is successfully used to treat patients with tinnitus.
 Sensors are connected to the person’s head on the brain areas that are identified as dysfunctional.
 Dysfunctional brain areas are known to causes symptoms.
 Changing of those underlying patterns has been shown to alleviate tinnitus symptoms.
 Through this process, the affected areas are taught to perform better using advanced computers in a way that is pleasurable to for the sufferer.
 When the areas perform better, the brain rewires itself and symptoms go away.
 Once a brain is rewired it will stay that way permanently.